 Whenever I am going to photograph the room decor, let your venue know I don’t want anyone in the room.
 Whether it’s staff filling water glasses or placing salads, have them hold off a few minutes or place it before we arrive.
 Nothing is worse than us arriving and not being able to get the few shots we grab in that time.
 Also, make sure to communicate when your cake needs to be ready so we can grab a shot of that!

 Blogs want detail photos, and lots of them!

 One final word: if you want your wedding photos published on The Knot, WeddingWire, or another site or paper publication, they’ll want lots of photos of your decor without guests in them.
-About 80% of the shots those blogs want are details, not people.
+About 80% of the shots on those blogs want details, not people.
 So we will need time to grab these photos!